murali24455/my-first-github-repo/README.md

 ---

-## 📂 Project Structure> Note: In this version, CSS and JS are embedded directly in index.html for simplicity.
+## 📂 Project Structure>##
+Note: In this version, CSS and JS are embedded directly in index.html for simplicity.
 You can refactor it into separate files for better scalability.

 ---

 ## 📷 Output Preview
 ![login image](/images/login%20page.png)

-### 💻 Login Form UI